joelburton/sa-plus/eval.rst

 - Don't count :dfn:`non-working honors` *(ie, singleton Q gets dummy points but not 2 points for Q)*

+.. todo sayc book uses 3/2/1 for 3t and 5/3/1 for 4t, which seems sensible

 Likely tricks by points/HCPs
 ============================